Business License Information

 You can download the business license application here or come to the Finance Department located on the second floor of City Hall.
-If you would like an application mailed to you please call Margie or Shelly to request an application.
+If you would like an application mailed to you please contact the business license department to request an application.

 Please mail your completed Business License application with a check to City of Wilsonville, Business Licence Department, 29799 SW Town Center Loop E., Wilsonville, OR 97070.

 Solicitors are required to have a City of Wilsonville business license as well as a solicitor permit to solicit in the City of Wilsonville.
 This includes all residential areas and businesses.